Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Related work

 \subsection{Estimator rank bounds in matrix sensing}

 Compared to our problem, it is much easier to bound estimator rank in \emph{noiseless} matrix sensing because it is possible to recover the ground truth $M_*$ exactly.
-There is a plethora of results (see \cite{Davenport2016,Nguyen2019} for surveys) showing that, for various conditions on the measurements $\scrA$ (including RIP) and various choices of low-rank--inducing penalty functions (including nuclear norm), if we observe $y = \scrA(M_*)$ and solve a problem of the form
+There is a plethora of results (see \cite{Davenport2016,Nguyen2019} for surveys) showing that, for various conditions on the measurements $\scrA$ (including RIP) and various choices of low-rank--inducing penalty functions (including nuclear norm), if we observe $y = \scrA(M_*)$ and consider a problem of the form

-the unique solution is $M_*$.
-Clearly the solution has low rank, but this entirely depends on the fact that we recover $M_*$ exactly.
+the only global optimum is $M_*$.
+Clearly, this has low rank, but this fact entirely depends on the fact that we recover $M_*$ exactly.
 This can be extended to the noisy case when the error ($\xi$ in \eqref{eq:measmodel}) is sparse: that is, a large fraction of measurements remains uncorrupted.
 See, for example, \cite{Candes2011a,Li2017} for convex optimization estimators and \cite{Ge2017,Fattahi2020,Li2020,Ma2023c,Ding2021} for the nonconvex case.
 For general non-sparse error, we cannot hope to recover $M_*$ exactly, so this approach does not work.

 For general noisy matrix sensing, the closest result we are aware of to our \Cref{thm:cvx_rankbd} is \cite[Theorem 8]{Koltchinskii2011}.
 Similar results (with a nonconvex rank penalty rather than a nuclear norm) can be found in \cite{Klopp2011}.
-However, the estimators in these papers are not true least-squares estimators like \eqref{eq:opt_orig} and do not yield consistency ($\Mhat \to M$) as the noise $\xi \to 0$.
+However, the estimators in these papers are not true least-squares estimators like \eqref{eq:opt_orig} and do not yield consistency ($\Mhat \to M_*$) as the noise $\xi \to 0$.
 The analysis depends on the objective function being strongly convex on $\Mspace$, which is a far stronger condition than RIP on low-rank matrices.

 There are also rank-recovery results (e.g., \cite{Bunea2011,Chen2013}) for the related \emph{reduced-rank regression} problem, where our observations have the form $Y = A M_* + \Xi$; now, the linear measurement operator $M \mapsto A M$ is ordinary matrix multiplication by a known matrix $A$.
 However, this model is far more structured and restrictive than the general linear model \eqref{eq:measmodel}, and the results depend on this structure.